 The Federal Pell Grant Program provides grants to undergraduate students.
 These grants do not have to be repaid.
 This program is an "entitlement" which means that each eligible student who attends an eligible institution and applies on time may receive a Federal Pell Grant.
-Grants may increase to a maximum of \$5815 based on the EFC generated by a federally mandated formula.
+The maximum grant for a fully eligible student is \$6345 per award year, which is 100% of the scheduled award.
+The amount that each student is eligible for is based on the EFC generated by a federally mandated formula.

-Financial aid disbursements in the Federal Pell Program are scheduled at the beginning of each semester, provided that all paperwork has been submitted and is complete.
+Financial aid disbursements in the federal Pell Grant Program are scheduled at the beginning of each semester, provided that all paperwork has been submitted and is complete.
 A student generally receives half of his scheduled award during the first semester and the second half during the second semester.
 Students whose paperwork is completed during the second semester may be paid retroactively for the first semester.